C13brandon/Rgroupmaker1/README.md

             groups.append(group)
             index += group_size

-        # Check if groups are valid (no exception pairs together)
+        # Check if groups are valid (no exception pairs togehter)
         valid = True

         for group in groups: